Pesto-Tomato-Egg Penne Bake

 Variations

-- Replace Gruyère with low-fat mozzarella for a milder, stringier crust.
+- Replace the Gruyère with low-fat mozzarella for a milder, stringier cheese crust.

-- Add a handful of baby spinach when stirring in the penne for extra greens.
+- Mix in steamed broccoli florets when stirring in the penne for extra vegetables.

 - Mix in sautéed cremini or oyster mushrooms with the onions for more depth.